xieyaoyue/tp/docs/UserGuide.md

 * The system has the feature of a currency converter, but it only supports currency conversion for SGD to USD, or USD to SGD, or SGD to CNY, or CNY to SGD.

-* The default currency of the system is SGD.
+* The default currency of the system is SGD, but after calling `convert` feature, the default currency will be changed to the currency you have converted to.

 * There are 7 categories of spending items:
     1. Education